 The article overlooks the scale of the de-carbonization challenge, in agriculture and elsewhere.
 If the world is to meet the target set by the Paris Climate Accord and avoid the ravages of climate change, carbon emissions need to start declining rapidly after 2020.
 We’re a long way from that trend line.
 Global carbon emissions rose last year, reaching a record level.
 Better farming practices, even if adopted quickly, would not make much of a dent in carbon output.

 Of course, a story about the hard-working folks who are reinventing farming to store carbon is an interesting read, and images of dirt-tinted fingernails and grassy landscapes evoke deep American themes.
 It’s very appealing – and very different from the way farming is done today.

 And that is the other problem with the article.
 It acknowledges that changing farming practices on a large scale will be difficult and risky and its benefits won’t be seen for years.
 In that way, it reinforces the narrative that cutting emissions is complicated and disruptive.
 Ironically, that’s the same narrative put forward by the fossil-fuel industry and its allies.

 In fact, there are fairly simple steps that could be taken now that would have a big impact on global warming.
 Putting a price on carbon, or giving nuclear power the same carbon-free-generation benefits as wind and solar would move things in the right direction.
 What’s needed is political will to enact the policies.

-So Times readers should eat grass-fed beef and spread compost, but they might want to call their elected officials and get to the polls, too.
+So New York Times readers should eat grass-fed beef and spread compost, but they might want to call their elected officials and get to the polls, too.